An Investigation of Newton-Sketch and Subsampled Newton Methods: Introduction

+A Newton method employing sketching techniques was proposed by Pilanci and Wainwright \cite{pilanci2017newton} for problems in which the number of variables $d$ is not large but the number of data points $n$ can be extremely large.
+They assume that the objective function is such that a square root of the Hessian can be computed at reasonable cost (as is the case with generalized linear models).
+They analyze the relative advantages of various sketching techniques and provide computational complexity results under the assumption that linear systems are solved exactly.
+However, they do not present extensive numerical results, nor do they compare their approaches with Hessian subsampling.

+Second order optimization methods that employ Hessian subsampling techniques have been studied in \cite{exact2018ima,drineas2011faster,erdogdu2015convergence,NIPS2016_6207,pilanci2017newton,roosta2018sub,wang2017sketching,wang2018sketched,woodruff2014sketching}.
+Roosta-Khorasani and Mahoney \cite{roosta2018sub} derived convergence rates of subsampled Newton methods in probability for different sampling rates.
+Bollapragada et al. \cite{exact2018ima} provided convergence and complexity results in expectation for strongly convex functions, and employed CG to solve the linear system inexactly.
+Recently, several works \cite{xu2017newton, xu2017second, yao2018inexact} have studied the theoretical and empirical performance of subsampled Newton methods for solving non-convex problems.
+Agarwal et al. \cite{agarwal2016second} proposed to use a stochastic gradient-like method for solving the linear systems arising in subsampled Newton methods.

-Given these observations and the wide popularity of first-order methods, one may question whether methods that incorporate stochastic second-order information have much to offer \emph{in practice} for solving large-scale instances of problem \eqref{eq:obj}.
-In this paper, we argue that there are many important settings where this is indeed the case, provided second-order information is employed in a judicious manner.
-We pay particular attention to the Newton-Sketch algorithm recently proposed in \cite{pilanci2017newton} and Subsampled Newton methods (SSN) \cite{exact2018ima, byrd2011use,erdogdu2015convergence,roosta2016sub1,roosta2016sub,xu2016sub}.
+Given the popularity of first order methods (see e.g., \cite{sra2012optimization, bottou2017optimization,johnson2013accelerating,nesterov2013introductory,wright2015coordinate} and the references therein), one may question whether algorithms that incorporate stochastic second order information have much to offer \emph{in practice} for solving large scale instances of problem \eqref{problem}.
+In this paper, we argue that this is indeed the case in many important settings.
+Second order information can provide stability to the algorithm by facilitating the selection of the steplength parameter $\alpha_k$, and by countering the effects of ill conditioning, without greatly increasing the cost of the iteration.

-The Newton-Sketch method is a randomized approximation of Newton's method.
-It solves an approximate version of the Newton equations using an unbiased estimator of the true Hessian (Hessian Sketch; see \cite{pilanci2017newton,wang2017sketching}), based on a decomposition of reduced dimension that takes into account all $n$ components of \eqref{eq:obj}.
-The Newton-Sketch method has been tested only on a few synthetic problems and its efficiency on practical problems has not yet been explored, to the best of our knowledge.
-In this paper, we evaluate the algorithmic innovations and computational efficiency of Newton-Sketch compared to SSN methods.
-We identify several interesting trade-offs involving storage, data access, speed of computation and overall efficiency.
-Conceptually, SSN methods are a special case of Newton-Sketch but we argue here that they are more flexible, as well as more efficient over a wider range of applications.